felix-hilden/sphinx-codeautolink/docs/src/reference.rst

    when matching the final HTML.
 May contain multiple values separated by spaces as they would be passed to :code:`bs4.BeautifulSoup.find_all`.

+.. confval:: codeautolink_warn_on_missing_inventory

+   Type: ``bool``.
+Issue warning when an object cannot be found in the inventory (autodoc or intersphinx).
+Defaults to :code:`False`.

+.. confval:: codeautolink_warn_on_failed_resolve

+   Type: ``bool``.
+Issue warning when failing to resolve the canonical location of an object that a code element references.
+Defaults to :code:`False`.

 Directives
 ----------
 .. rst:directive:: .. autolink-examples:: object